Peripheral Artery Disease (PAD) Treatment in Dallas, TX

 Diagnostic Angiography

 This is a minimally invasive diagnostic examination that is used to determine the extent of disease present in the arterial system.
-A small catheter is inserted into an artery in the groin thru a tiny nick in the skin.
+A small catheter is inserted into an artery in the groin through a tiny nick in the skin.
 The catheter is then directed to the area of the body which is to be studied using special X-ray equipment called flouroscopy.
 Examination of the arteries going to the legs can frequently be done in the office.
 The exam is also used specifically to diagnose blockages in those arteries.

 CT Arteriogram